Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-scratching-post-placement-guide-for-small-apartments.md

 Small apartments also force you to be intentional about placement.
 Every decision counts, which often leads to better, more strategic choices rather than scattering posts randomly throughout a larger home.
 ### The vertical thinking approach
 In small spaces, think vertically rather than horizontally.
 Your apartment has height that you can utilize for scratching posts, climbing structures, and perches.
 Tall, narrow scratching posts take up minimal floor space while providing maximum functionality for your cat.
 This vertical approach not only saves floor space but also appeals to cats' natural desire to climb and survey their territory from above.
-A tall scratching post can serve multiple purposes—scratching surface, climbing structure, and observation perch all in one.
+A tall scratching post can serve multiple purposesscratching surface, climbing structure, and observation perch all in one.
 ### Multi-functional solutions
 Small apartments demand multi-functional furniture, and cat furniture is no exception.
 Look for scratching posts that also serve as climbing trees, perches, or even storage pieces.
 The more functions a single piece can serve, the more valuable it becomes in your limited space.
 Some scratching posts come with built-in hiding spots, toys, or platforms.
 Others can be integrated with existing furniture or serve as room dividers.
 These multi-functional pieces provide excellent value in small apartments.